-We are very lucky to have Roy Riley, a Professional Photographer and Videographer with nearly 20 years in the industry, working with us at Inspired Camping.
+We are very lucky to have Roy Riley, a Professional Photographer and Videographer with 20 years in the industry, working with us at Inspired Camping.
 He has generously given some of his precious time to help us all develop our camping photography skills for when we go away.

 Roy has worked for The Times Newspaper, A-List Celebrities and corporate clients across the world, and is famous for having a nose bleed on Baroness Margaret Thatcher back in the 1990’s!